 What is the course for the operation of passenger and goods lifts?

-Elevator operator courses are conducted regularly by many training centers throughout Poland.
-People who want to expand their professional competences with the skills to operate passenger and goods lifts must first pass the appropriate training and pass the exam with a positive result.
+Lift operator courses are run regularly by many training centres throughout Poland.
+Persons wishing to broaden their professional competences by the ability to operate passenger and goods lifts must first pass the relevant training and the final exam with a positive result.
 The course for the operation of passenger and goods lifts consists of three parts: theoretical, practical and final exam.

 Theoretical part